 Dogs with subungual or digital squamous cell carcinoma who underwent amputation of the affected digit had a 1-year survival rate of 76.2% and a 2-year survival rate of 42.9%.
 9

 Dogs with tonsillar squamous cell carcinoma have various prognoses.

 - One study of dogs with tonsillar squamous cell carcinoma showed an overall median survival time of 243 days.

-- In dogs with only one tonsil involved and no evidence of metastasis, median survival time was 637 days.
+- In dogs with only one tonsil involved and no evidence of metastasis, the median survival time was 637 days.

-- If local metastasis to regional lymph nodes was evident, median survival time dropped to 134 days.
+- If local metastasis to regional lymph nodes was evident, the median survival time dropped to 134 days.

 - If distant metastasis (usually to the lungs) occurred, survival time further decreased to 75 days.

-- For dogs who underwent both surgery and chemotherapy, median survival time increased to 464 days.
+- For dogs who underwent both surgery and chemotherapy, the median survival time increased to 464 days.
 10

 A study of dogs affected with nontonsillar oral squamous cell carcinoma demonstrated a 1-year survival rate of 93.5% for dogs undergoing curative-intent surgery vs 0% for dogs receiving no surgery treatment.11